georn/Thermostat/README.md

 # Thermostat

-This is just the simple challenge to build a Thermostat with a few functionalities.
+The simple challenge was simple, to build a Thermostat with a few basic functionalities.

 ## User stories